 Get Specific With Your Cleans

-In this article I like to bring up the ambiguity of exercise naming in general, not just that of the clean.
+In this post, I like to bring up the ambiguity of exercise naming in general, not just that of the clean.

 “this guy doesn’t know what he’s doing, that’s not a kettlebell clean”